Legal

 - regulatory authorities or other parties where required or authorised by law

-We are not responsible for the privacy practices, data handling, or security controls of third-party platforms and recommend reviewing their privacy policies directly.
+We are not responsible for the privacy practices, data handling, or security controls etc of third-party platforms.

 8. Overseas disclosure